samuelcmace/nodejs-store/README.md

 There are two primary ways of running the application &ndash; on bare metal or via the Docker Compose containerization stack.
 If you utilize Docker Compose, the necessary database instances, their corresponding replication sets, and the deployment of the web application itself will be taken care of for you.
-However, if you do not wish to use Docker Compose, you may manage your own instance of MongoDB and it's corresponding replication sets at your own discretion.
+However, if you do not wish to use Docker Compose, you may manage your own instance of MongoDB and its corresponding replication sets at your own discretion.
 You can also choose to host certain parts of the application inside Docker Compose (such as the database) while hosting other parts (such as the web application) on bare metal &ndash; a process which we will cover more in-depth later on.